 DSA is an open source IoT that unifies the separate devices, services, and applications in the structured and real time data model and facilitates decentralized device inter-communication, logic and applications.
 Distributed service links is a community library which allow protocol translation and data integration to and from 3rd part data sources.
 All these modules are lightweight making it more flexible in use.
 It implements DSA query DSL and has inbuilt hardware integration support.

 Eclipse IoT platform is built around the java/OSGi based Kura API container and aggregation platform for M2M applications running on service gateways.
 Kura is a framework based on the Eurotech’s everywhere cloud IoT framework and is often integrated with the Apache Camel.
 Some of its major sub projects include the PAho messaging protocol framework and the Eclipse SmartHome framework.

-We at Techtic Solutions have been working on a few IoT platforms and have setup a complete new, highly motivating team of IoT engineers who passionately want to be part of the next generation technology!
+We are a specialist IoT services provider, have been working on a few IoT platforms and have setup a completely new, highly motivated team of IoT engineers who passionately want to be part of the next-generation technology!
 Feel free to share your inputs about this article in the comments section.

 Nisarg Mehta, CEO & Chairman of Techtic Solutions, is the vision of the company.
 Nisarg is active in operations in his daily routine as he is one of the key decision makers in terms of technological advancements of the company.
 He is a friendly leader with hardworking, motivating, visionary and passionate personality.